etangaming123/katsune/README.md

 ## Your own usage

+[!WARNING]
+Katsune was not programmed for other Discord servers.
+Use this script on your own server at your own risk!

 Katsune is free to use in your own Discord server if you wish to!
+Please note, issues that occur during your own usage cannot be reported as bugs.

 > [!TIP]
 > Test your Discord bot before sending invites!